Dragon Ball Z: The Legacy of Goku

-Dragon Ball Z: The Legacy of Goku is a series of video games for the Game Boy Advance, based on the anime series Dragon Ball Z and part of the Dragon Ball video game series.
-All three games are action role-playing games.
+Dragon Ball Z: The Legacy of Goku is a series of action role-playing video games for the Game Boy Advance, based on the anime series Dragon Ball Z and part of the Dragon Ball video game series.
 The first game, Dragon Ball Z: The Legacy of Goku, was developed by Webfoot Technologies and released in 2002.
 The game was followed by two sequels: Dragon Ball Z: The Legacy of Goku II, released in 2003, and Dragon Ball Z: Buu's Fury, released in 2004.
-Buu's Fury was re-released in 2006 as part of a Game Boy Advance two-pack, which includes Dragon Ball GT: Transformation on the same cartridge.
-In 2016, Webfoot Technologies claimed to be starting development of another sequel.

 Gameplay

 A gameplay screenshot from Buu's Fury.
 To the top left, a status bar containing the player's remaining HP (red gauge), remaining energy (green gauge) experience points (blue gauge), and transformation gauge (a yellow tension triangle) can be seen.
 The player's currently selected energy attack can also be seen at the far left of the status bar.
 To the lower left, a time limit can be seen that details how long a fusion has until it ends.

 The games are action-adventure RPGs.
 The player controls a Dragon Ball character and experiences various portions of the franchise.
 Combat is the main focus of the game.
 The player can press the 'A' button to use physical strikes, while the 'B' button allows the player to unleash a variety of energy-based attacks.
 Energy attacks drain an energy gauge - though it gradually recharges when not in use.
 Energy attacks can be cycled through with the 'L' button, and more energy attacks are learned as the player progresses through the game.

 Legacy of Goku II and Buu's Fury featured transformations that made the player character temporarily stronger, using their own 'rage mode' mechanic.
 By defeating enemies, the player receives experience points, which allow the player character to level up and grow stronger.
 Legacy of Goku II and Buu's Fury also feature consumable items that would restore the player character's health or energy, as well as equipment that increases the player character's stats.
 Legacy of Goku II and Buu's Fury also allow the player to use a device called a scouter, which is used to look up the stats of the various characters and enemies in the games, as well as basic information about them.